daddy-cool/highlogger/README.md

 Sometimes it might be useful to set a custom context.<br />
 You can use these methods to get log methods with your custom context:<br />
 `getEmerg()` • `getAlert()` • `getCrit()` • `getError()` • `getWarn()` • `getNotice()` • `getInfo()` • `getDebug()`

+This will only work for transporters with `useContext` enabled.

 __Example__
 ```node